-DHCP, Dynamic Host Configuration Protocol, enables computers and network devices to receive their IP configurations from a DHCP server.
+DHCP, Dynamic Host Configuration Protocol, enables computers and devices to extract their IP configurations from a server (DHCP server).

-If DHCP is enabled on your iServer, as soon as the iServer that is connected to the network is powered on, there will be an exchange of information between the iServer and the DHCP server.
-As result, the DHCP server will assign an IP address, a Gateway address, a Subnet Mask, and a DNS address to the iServer.
-Note that the DHCP server must be correctly configured to make such assignments.
+If DHCP is enabled on your iServer, as soon as the iServer is connected to the network, there is an exchange of information between the iServer and the DHCP server.
+During this process the IP address, the Gateway address, and the Subnet Mask, will be assigned to the iServer by the DHCP server.
+Note that the DHCP server must be configured correctly to do such assignment.